thomasloven/round-slider/README.md

 - `readonly` - Boolean property disabling slider events (default: false)
 - `rtl` - Boolean property to have the slider move Right to Left (default: false)

-- `valueLabel` - Value to apply to `aria-label` property of value handle.
+- `valueLabel` - Value to apply to `aria-label` property of value handle
-- `lowLabel` - Value to apply to `aria-label` property of low handle.
+- `lowLabel` - Value to apply to `aria-label` property of low handle
-- `highLabel` - Value to apply to `aria-label` property of high handle.
+- `highLabel` - Value to apply to `aria-label` property of high handle

+- `outside` - if true a high/low slider will fill up from the outsides in of inside out (default: false)

 ## Events